In this section, you'll attach a pipette to your OT-2.

 Some of these steps change depending on whether your pipette is GEN1 or GEN2.
 If you're not sure, see: Do I have a GEN1 pipette or a GEN2 pipette?

-If you're attaching a GEN2 pipette, and you have an older OT-2, you might need to make a hardware adjustment.
+If you're going to attach a GEN2 pipette, and you have an older OT-2, you might need to make a hardware adjustment.

 In the Opentrons App, go to the Pipettes & Modules page for your OT-2.